 Research by PwC indicates that a whopping 86% out of 2000 manufacturers are looking forward to costing reductions and greater revenue due to digital transformation efforts during the course of the next five years.

-Let’s take a look at some of the changes taking place in the manufacturing industry due to disruptive technology:
+Disruptive Technology in Manufacturing – Let’s take a look at some of the changes taking place in the industry:

 Optimization of the Supply Chain